French Army on Parade in 1939

 France emerged from the Great War shaken to its core.
 Some of the richest areas in the land had been devastated, and nearly half of French males of military age had been killed or wounded.
 Germany had also suffered grievously, but the German heartland had not been touched.
 Also, Germany had a strong industrial base and a young, growing population.
 The French population was older and relatively static, and it was never able to fully replace its war losses.

 French military leaders were convinced that the Germans wished to resume the war under more favorable circumstances, and they began to prepare accordingly.
 Universal military conscription remained in effect, and a considerable part of France’s national budget was dedicated to defense.
 France spent more on the military than any other country until Germany itself began rearming in 1933, and this huge investment continued despite the terrible effects of the depression.
-The army was maintained at a high level, and a large portion of the defense funds were spent on the Maginot Line.
+The army was maintained at a high level, and a large portion of the defense funds was spent on the Maginot Line.
 Unfortunately, the French air arm did not receive equal attention.

 Despite the military expenditures, the nation’s political leaders were generally pacifistic in their outlook.
 They abhorred the thought of another European war, and they were determined to do all in their power to avert conflict.
 Any enemy must make the first move, and French strategic thinking gravitated around defense.